 You’ll save more money in the long run by investigating which movers in your area are the best.
 Avoid months that are in high demand for movers.
-If you can, move before May or after September.
-Also consider moving on a weekday.
-Avoid weekends and holidays at all cost since weekday moves are the cheapest.
+If you can move before May or after September.
+Also, consider moving on a weekday.
+Avoid weekends and holidays at all costs since weekday moves are the cheapest.
 Use only movers that have been reviewed by reputable sources, and check with the Better Business Bureau for good standing.

 Move it All Yourself

 If you are packing up and moving, there are ways to cut down on packing supplies.
 Visit local stores or ask friends for boxes so you don’t have to buy them new.
 Use towels, shirts, and socks to pack belongings.
 Bind books together instead of packing them into heavy boxes.
 Ask people you know to save up bubble wrap they receive from online shopping so that you don’t need to add the extra expense of buying some of your own.

 When renting a truck, make sure you are renting from a reputable source, just like what you would do when investigating a moving company.
 Don’t trust the rental company’s word that your truck is in cross-country shape.
 Ask them for a quality assurance report that shows the truck’s service record.
 Instead, check the truck out yourself or ask someone knowledgeable whom you trust to take a look.
 Using a quality truck means no wasting time or money during a breakdown halfway across the country.